tableaunoir/.github/profile/README.md

   https://tableaunoir.github.io/
 </p>

 Tableaunoir is an **open-source online collaborative blackboard** solution with **fridge magnets** available in **many languages**.
 The word ["Tableau noir" means blackboard in French](https://www.deepl.com/translator#fr/en/Tableau%20noir).
 Tableaunoir differs from plenty of other collaborative boards on the Internet in these aspects.
 First Tableaunoir has a **minimalistic graphical user interface**.
 In particular the user may just have a **completely black screen** on which to write.
 Second, Tableaunoir **respects and protect people's privacy and personal data**: the system does not store any information on the server side.

-Finally, with Tableaunoir the user can create **interactive animations, presentations and videos** via the use of <b>fridge magnets</b>.
+Finally, with Tableaunoir the user can create intuitive explanations, **interactive animations, presentations and videos**.
+To do that, it relies on **fridge/blackboard magnets** like we had in childhood.
+These magnets can be images that the user inserts, or some portions of the blackboard that are converted into magnets.
+Magnets can then be moved to explain a concept.

 # Source code